Bradyphrenia

+Evaluation

 Parkinsonism

-In his research, Steck found that almost half the patients with Parkinson's disease in the psychiatric ward during the post-encephalitic period had Bradyphrenia.
-Neurologists often saw the condition as an additional trait of Parkinson's Disease as they found that patients with Parkinson's Disease had often impaired traits that would be defined by bradyphrenia.
-In the study conducted in 1966, Wilson et al. had found that bradyphrenia found in the patients with Parkinson's Disease had increased their reaction time of retaining information.
-Other studies exploring this theory confirmed that bradyphrenia was commonly seen in their studies of patients with Parkinson's Disease In addition, some researchers found that the condition does not impact all patients with Parkinson's Disease.
+In his research, Steck found that almost half the patients with Parkinson's disease in the psychiatric ward during the post-encephalitic period had bradyphrenia.
+Neurologists often saw the condition as an additional trait of Parkinson's disease, as they found that patients with Parkinson's disease often had impaired traits that would be defined by bradyphrenia.
+In the study conducted in 1966, Wilson et al. had found that bradyphrenia found in the patients with Parkinson's disease had increased their reaction time of retaining information.
+Other studies exploring this theory confirmed that bradyphrenia was commonly seen in patients with Parkinson's disease.
+In addition, some researchers found that the condition does not impact all patients with Parkinson's disease.

 Some neurologists had also suggested that bradyphrenia could exist without the presence of parkinsonism.
 In some cases, it has been found that bradyphrenia has been mistaken for an inability to strategically complete tasks and therefore may often be categorised as the condition incorrectly.
-Collectively, it was concluded that bradyphrenia does not commonly appear in parkinsonism but rather as a single entity that occurs in other conditions and not only in the single presence of Parkinson's Disease.
+Collectively, it was concluded that bradyphrenia does not commonly appear in parkinsonism but rather as a single entity that occurs in other conditions and not only in the presence of Parkinson's disease.

-Despite the collective agreement of bradyphrenia being classified as a nosological entity.
-The neurological condition is still more often described in case studies where the subjects are analysed for having Parkinson's Disease.
+Despite the collective agreement of bradyphrenia being classified as a nosological entity, the neurological condition is still more often described in case studies where the subjects are analysed for having Parkinson's disease.

-Effects of bradyphrenia in Parkinson's
+Effects in Parkinson's

-There are several symptoms in Parkinson's Disease which are influenced by the presence of bradyphrenia.
+There are several symptoms in Parkinson's disease which are influenced by the presence of bradyphrenia.
 Researcher Norberg discovered that a gradual cognitive slowing impacted the eating behaviour of these patients.
-It was found that patients with Parkinson's Disease would often experience extended periods of time attempting to process the food that they are eating, causing an increase in the time it took for them to consume their food.
+It was found that patients with Parkinson's disease would often experience extended periods of time attempting to process the food that they are eating, causing an increase in the time it took for them to consume their food.

-In another study examining the presence of bradyphrenia in Parkinson's Disease, researchers had discovered that bradyphrenia was one of the reasons for slow auditory feedback as measured by the DAF (Delayed Auditory Feedback).
+In another study examining the presence of bradyphrenia in Parkinson's disease, researchers had discovered that bradyphrenia was one of the reasons for slow auditory feedback as measured by the DAF (Delayed Auditory Feedback).
 Dobbs et al., completed an experiment whereby the experimenter would communicate to the patient via a microphone and would ask the participant to complete a series of tasks.
-The participant, with or without Parkinson's Disease, would receive this information through their headphones and respond via a microphone.
-The experimenters had asked the participants to complete the following tasks; counting to 20, repeat several simple sentences and read a series of words from a card.
-The researchers concluded that bradyphrenia was present in Parkinson's Disease however also in older patients as they also had delayed feedback when completing the task.
+The participant, with or without Parkinson's disease, would receive this information through their headphones and respond via a microphone.
+The experimenters had asked the participants to complete the following tasks: count to 20, repeat several simple sentences, and read a series of words from a card.
+The researchers concluded that bradyphrenia was present in Parkinson's disease as well as in older patients, as they also had delayed feedback when completing the task.